Surbhi-debug/TRAINING-PLACEMENT-CELL/README.md

 📬 Contact
-For questions orosuggestions: Surbhi Malkani
+For questions or suggestions: Surbhi Malkani

 📧 surbhimalkani30@gmail.com